Switching a blue/green deployment - Amazon Relational Database Service

 Amazon RDS runs the following guardrail checks on the blue environment:

 • External replication – For RDS for PostgreSQL, makes sure that the blue environment isn't a self-managed logical source (publisher) or replica (subscriber).
 If it is, we recommend that you drop the self-managed replication slots and subscriptions across all databases in the blue environment, proceed with switchover, then recreate them to resume replication.
-For RDS for MySQL, makes sure that the blue database isn't an external binlog replica.
+For RDS for MySQL and RDS for MariaDB, checks whether the blue database isn't an external binlog replica.
+If it is, make sure that it is not actively replicating.

 • Long-running active writes – Makes sure there are no long-running active writes on the blue primary DB instance because they can increase replica lag.